NatKW/Inception/README.md

 - In a terminal, type in "make"
 - Check if all 3 containers started by using "docker ps" *Requirements* : Docker, Docker-compose

+For more on this project, check ELKHAMINA.md, done by my friend Amina El Kattabi